We are so grateful for your team’s willingness to come and partner with us.

 No. Please give your background checks to your team leader.
 The team leader is responsible to keep the Background Screening Report for all team members.

-No, Victory Staff and Volunteers are not allowed to drink or use legal marijuana on campus.
+No, Victory Staff and Volunteers are not allowed to drink alcohol on campus.
 We would also like you to consider the effect you may have if one of our campers or summer staffers sees you drinking at a local restaurant during the weekend.
 We have very good water from the spring.

 No. You are probably applying for the wrong camp.